lotusnprod/lotus-manuscript/manuscript.md

 ##### Voilà !

-You have added your first documented structure-organism relationship to Wikidata and made a valuable contribution to the community.
+You have added your first referenced structure-organism relationship to Wikidata and made a valuable contribution to the community.
 You can add further statements, e.g. ```molecular formula```, or ```SPLASH code``` for linking to spectral data.

 The Wikidata entry [https://www.wikidata.org/wiki/Q105674316](https://www.wikidata.org/wiki/Q105674316) has been started using these instructions.